Earthformer: Exploring Space-Time Transformers for Earth System Forecasting: Model

 We combine the ``decompose'', ``attend'' and ``merge'' steps described in~\eqnref{eq:cuboid_decompose},\ref{eq:cuboid_local_full_attention},\ref{eq:cuboid_merge} to construct the generic cuboid attention as in~\eqnref{eq:cuboid_attention_overall}.

-\paragraph{Explore cuboid attention patterns} \muli{call this paragraph earthformer, and move the configure from sec 4 to here. we could say that we selected it based on results, which will be shown shortly. but it's strange to put the proposed method/configure in the exp section } By stacking multiple cuboid attention layers with different choices of ``$\text{cuboid\_size}$'', ``$\text{strategy}$'' and ``$\text{shift}$'', we are able to efficiently explore existing and potentially more effective space-time attention.
+\paragraph{Explore cuboid attention patterns} By stacking multiple cuboid attention layers with different choices of ``$\text{cuboid\_size}$'', ``$\text{strategy}$'' and ``$\text{shift}$'', we are able to efficiently explore existing and potentially more effective space-time attention.
 In this paper, we explore the cuboid attention patterns as listed in~\tabref{table:cuboid_attention_patterns}.
 From the table, we can see that cuboid attention subsumes previously proposed space-time attention methods like axial attention, video swin-Transformer, and divided space-time attention.
 Also, we manually picked the patterns that are reasonable and not computationally expensive as our search space.
 The flexibility of cuboid attention allows us to conduct Neural Architecture Search (NAS) to automatically search for a pattern but we will leave it as future work.